alexanderGugel/ied/README.md

 A high-level [USAGE](bin/USAGE.txt) help is also supplied.
 The main goal is to keep the API predictable for regular npm-users.
 This means certain flags, such as for example `--save`, `--save-dev`, `--only`, are supported.

 ```
-  ied is a package manager for Node.
+  nom is a package manager for Node.

   Usage:

-    ied command [arguments]
+    nom command [arguments]

   The commands are: